salesforcecli/plugin-org/messages/org.auth.show-access-token.md

 # summary

-Show the access token for an org.
+Show the current access token for an org.

 # description

-Displays the current access token for the specified org.
-Because access tokens are sensitive credentials that grant full access to an org, this command prompts for confirmation before revealing the token unless you pass --no-prompt or --json.
+Because access tokens are sensitive credentials that grant full access to an org, this command prompts for confirmation before revealing the token.
+Skip confirmation by specifying either the --no-prompt or --json flag.

 # flags.no-prompt.summary